Presidential transition of Ronald Reagan: Official transition

 Reagan's transition was particularly large.
 It was unprecedented by any presidential transition in size.
 The transition involved more than 1,000 or 1,500 people, including both volunteers and paid staff.
 The transition involved a hundred individual transition teams for federal agencies, which, for organizational purposes, were divided into five clusters.
 The five clusters were economic affairs, national security, human services, resources and development, and legal-administrative.
 In 1987, historian Carl M. Brauer described the Reagan transition as having had the "most elaborate transition machinery" of any United States presidential transition up to that point.

-The transition team worked in close partnership with conservative think tanks like the American Enterprise Institute, Heritage Foundation, and Hoover Institution.
+The transition team worked in close partnership with conservative think tanks like the American Enterprise Institute, The Heritage Foundation, and Hoover Institution.
 Among the plans given to them by such organizations was the Heritage Foundation's Mandate for Leadership, a 1,000-page plan for restructuring the executive branch.
-The Heriage Foundation also ran a job bank providing the transition team with lists of personnel aligned with conservative ideology, and also ran a number of orientation sessions for top appointees of the incoming administration.
+The Heritage Foundation also ran a job bank providing the transition team with lists of personnel aligned with conservative ideology, and also ran a number of orientation sessions for top appointees of the incoming administration.

 The transition was headquartered in Washington, D.C., in a federal office building only blocks away from the White House.
 In the early weeks of the transition, Reagan remained on the West Coast, meeting with a "kitchen cabinet" of advisors.
 However, within weeks of his election, Reagan moved into a row house in Washington, D.C., which would serve temporary quarters for him until he was sworn-in as president.

 On November 20, President Carter hosted President-elect Reagan at the White House.
-The relationship between the outgoing and incoming president was somewhat difficult, with Carter being dismayed by what he saw as Reagan's disinterest in the important topics they discussed, as well as Regan's lack of note-taking on the complex matters they went over.
+The relationship between the outgoing and incoming president was somewhat difficult, with Carter being dismayed by what he saw as Reagan's disinterest in the important topics they discussed, as well as Reagan's lack of note-taking on the complex matters they went over.
 Despite this somewhat troubled relationship between Carter and Reagan, the relationship between their staffs was friendly.
 During that same day, incoming First Lady Nancy Reagan received a tour of the White House from outgoing First Lady Rosalynn Carter.

 Reagan began announcing key appointments to his administration two week after his election victory.
 By the seventh week of the transition, most appointments had been announced.
 He had finished announcing key appointees by the tenth week of his transition.